Vicente Huidobro: Altazor and creacionismo

-Back to Chile
+Return to Chile

 Huidobro went back to Chile in 1932, under the pressure of the Great Depression.
 In Chile, he published "Gilles de Raíz".

 In 1933, he got involved with the Communist Party of Chile and published his article "Manifiesto a la juventud de Hispanoamérica" (Manifesto to the Youth of Hispano America) in Barcelona's "Europa" magazine, where he proposed the creation of a united republic formed of Bolivia, Chile, Paraguay and Uruguay.

 In 1934 he wrote film reviews for Santiago magazines and newspapers, and published "La Próxima" (The Next) (Santiago, Walton); "Papá o el diario de Alicia Mir" (Father, or the diary of Alicia Mir) (Santiago, Walton), a novel written as a diary; and the play "En la Luna" (In the Moon) (Santiago, Ercilla).
 He founded the magazine Vital/Ombligo with Omar Cáceres and Eduardo Anguita.

 In 1935 a young Volodia Teitelboim read a Rabindranath Tagore poem, similar to Poem 16 of Neruda's Twenty Love Poems and a Song of Despair, Teitelboim mentioned this to Huidobro, and Huidobro accused Neruda of plagiarism.
 This would initiate a conflict between Neruda and Huidobro that later would involve Pablo de Rokha.